 Key Performance Indicators (KPI) are tools used to determine if an organization is meeting the requirements of ISO 9001.
 KPI is a common term that you may hear when implementing ISO 9001, yet it is not addressed in the standard.
-As an organization you may be wondering what KPI you should track and how often to track them.
+As an organization, you may be wondering what KPI you should track and how often to track them.

-Each organization should determine what KPI are appropriate for the nature of their industry sector and their objectives.
+Each organization should determine what KPI are appropriate for the nature of their industry sector and its objectives.
 For example, if you are a high volume production organization and on-time delivery is key to your success – measuring the time it takes to create a product to delivery may be a good KPI.
-In general your KPI should be based upon the objectives of your QMS.
+In general, your KPI should be based upon the objectives of your QMS.
 As Management Reviews are a requirement, it is good to become familiar with how to conduct an effective management review and how KPIs can help.

 Tips for KPI

 There are several tips to help you measure KPI.
 First, you can use both qualitative and quantitative indicators.
 If you are interested in obtaining feedback from customers you can do so by feedback forms, workshops with customers, and audits.
 Another tip is to look at trends over time.
 Short-term data can be misleading and may not adequately represent your organizations QMS.
 You should consider how often you should check KPI based on the context of your organization and it’s QMS.